Skip to Main Content

 Serbia Expertise

-Intimate knowledge of Serbian airspace regulations, iconic filming locations across Belgrade and Novi Sad, and local permit processes.
+Intimate knowledge of Serbian airspace rules, iconic filming locations across Belgrade and Novi Sad, and local permit processes.

 On Location